Heathen Lexicon

 Furcâ: Slavic version of a Seeresses Staff or Gandr; see also Distaff.

 Fylgja: also, Follower or Fetch; interconnected spirit being and counterpart of an individual’s essence and character.
-See related subject of Vörðr; An individual’s Fylgja will manifest after his/her birth as a specific animal, which personifies that individual’s personality and temperament; a totem spirit-animal; an Ensign; also, Volgen/Folgen, Sekti, Vadovautis, Slediti, and/or Podąžać.
+See also Vörðr; An individual’s Fylgja will manifest after his/her birth as a specific animal, which personifies that individual’s personality and temperament; a totemic spirit-animal; an Ensign; also, Volgen/Folgen, Sekti, Vadovautis, Slediti, and/or Podąžać.
 Fylgja do not change their animal form; Fylgja depart from the individual upon conclusion of his/her final journey at death (called the Dauða-Fylgja).
 Some Fetches stay within/follow an Ancestral Family line and therefore can be inherited.
 Fylgju: vernacular for “placenta”; related to Úfylgja, an evil follower; said to appear after the death of an ancestor that has committed a malevolent act of Argr, Rargr, and/or Ergi; this Úfylgja appears in the form of a black shadow of itself; and it displays a sinister character.
 If a sacrifice is made to the Úfylgja by the one it follows, it will remain in the Family line for at least three-generations.

 Galdr: ritual incantations; chanting; capable of affecting & manifesting; able to induce states of elation or frenzy.
 Often done with a purpose for a specific outcome.
-Most popular/well-known is the FUTHARK Galdr in which the names of each Rune of the Elder Futhark are repeatedly chanted in unison w/ percussion instruments (see Vætt-Drum).
+Most popular/well-known is the FUTArK Galdr in which the names of each Rune of the Elder Futhark are repeatedly chanted in unison w/ percussion instruments (see Vætt-Drum).

 Fylfot: the sacred symbol and sigil ascribed to Thor & Mjölnir; an ancient & archaic symbol that has been used by and has followed Heathen Indo-European peoples for over 10,000-years; also called a Gammadion or Suvastika.

-Gard: a space within a consecrated boundary.
+Gard: an area within a consecrated boundary.

-Garma: similar to Wyrd; -Armanen term that is cognate with Karma.
+Garma: similar to Wyrd;-Armanen term that is cognate with Karma.

 Geirrod: sik geirs-oddi, to mark oneself in the breast with a spear’s point, so as to make blood flow, was a Heathen rite whereby warriors on their death-bed devoted themselves to Odin; it was the common belief that a man who died a natural death was not admitted into Valhall after death; the origin of this rite is in Havamal, where Odin himself is represented as hanging on the tree Yggdrasil ‘wounded with a spear and given to Odin, myself to myself.’
 Related to the Valknot / Tertri-Knot.